Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 Left Shift

-A leftward deviation indicates the cells have an increased affinity for oxygen, yet the hemoglobin holds more tightly onto it and delivers less oxygen to the tissues.
+A leftward deviation indicates the cells have an increased affinity for oxygen, as the hemoglobin holds more tightly onto it and delivers less oxygen to the tissues.
 The left-sided shift means the hemoglobin is in a relaxed state (R state).
 The left-sided curve is crucial for a fetus with Hb F as it allows oxygen transfer from the maternal to fetal circulation.

 The left-shifted curve is caused by the following: